fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl5.rst

            * phi. *)
           let new_else_bb = insertion_block builder in

-Code generation for the 'else' block is basically identical to GenStmt for the 'then' block.
+Code generation for the 'else' block is basically identical to codegen for the 'then' block.

 .. code-block:: ocaml